tpgaviria/pd-kb/src/docs/Incidents and Alerts/operations-command-console.md

 ###How many days of data will the Application Display?
 The Infrastructure Health Application displays up to 30 days worth of data.
-[block:api-header]
-{
-  "title": "Example Use Case for the Infrastructure Health Application" }
+## Example Use Case for the Infrastructure Health Application
-[/block]

 Integrating inbound tweets into your PagerDuty [Infrastructure Health Application](#section-infrastructure-health-application) is a great way to track user responses to deploys and outages.
 Twitter does not support webhooks, so an intermediary tool is necessary in order to send events from Twitter to PagerDuty.
 You can use a tool like Zapier or Microsoft Flow.
 The following guide provides an example of how to integrate Twitter with the Infrastructure Health Application using Zapier.

 ##Integration Instructions